the greatest day of christmas?

 - the star of repentance, for "the kingdom of heaven is at hand" (Mt 4:17),

-- the star of prayer "and receive at His hands whatever we ask" (1 Jn 3:22), and
+- the star of prayer "and receive from Him whatever we ask" (1 Jn 3:22), and

 - the star of service.
-"Serve the Lord with fear, and rejoice before Him; with trembling pay homage to Him, lest He be angry and you perish from the way, when His anger blazes suddenly.
-Happy are all who take refuge in Him!"
+"Serve the Lord with fear; with trembling bow down in homage, lest God be angry and you perish from the way in a sudden blaze of anger.
+Happy are all who take refuge in God!"
 (Ps 2:11)

 In effect, let us follow the star of obedience.
 Only by strict and careful obedience will we find Jesus.
 Those who obey Him will find Him and remain in Him, and He will remain in them (1 Jn 3:24).